December is the best time to go

 What’s a whistling frog?

 That’s a very good question.
 Barbados has a lot of them.
 Only if it rains will you see them, but you will most definitely hear them.
 They whistle all through the night.
 It’s a very distinct noise, one you either love or hate.
-I fall in the latter category.
-I really love the whistling frogs, it’s the sound of Barbados!
-It makes me feel like I’m somewhere far away from London, somewhere warm and tropical with life all around me.
+Personally, I really love the whistling frogs, it’s the sound of Barbados!
+It makes me feel like I am far far away from London, somewhere warm and tropical, bursting with life all around me.
 Here is a little video if you’d like to hear them!